sophia-nunez/guide-to-git/README.md

 - Our last section is the Exercises tab.
 Check out this page for practice scenarios.
 Work on handling merge conflicts and forking repos using our tutorials - if you ever get stuck, each scenario has an associated solution for you to check out!

 ### Feedback Form (Coming soon)
-We will soon add a Google form to our page for you to submit feedback on our guide.
+Our guide has a feedback form that can be accessed [here](https://forms.gle/Lda3NkTHPot3EX4P7).
 If you run into any issues or areas that need improvement - or you just really like our guide - let us know!